-When you think about the Internet of Things, you probably conjure up a futuristic world where you can preheat the oven when you leave the office, be notified when you’re out of eggs, and turn on the television to your favorite show when you pull into the drive from one convenient dashboard.
+When you think about the Internet of Things, you probably conjure up a futuristic world where you do many things.
+You preheat the oven when you leave work, be notified when you’re out of eggs; or maybe even have virtual credit cards.

-While the IoT is already disrupting numerous industries, it’s also going to change how credit cards are accepted.
+While the IoT is already disrupting numerous industries, it’s also going to change how credit card acceptance.

 “Providing the consumer with a truly frictionless experience is the holy grail for the payments industry.
 This has already been achieved in-app with platforms such as Uber, but has yet to be translated in-store,” writes Andre Stoorvogel for Mobile Payments Today.